marcov/pkm/docs/PKM/Success.md

 ## Uncategorized
 The most overlooked strategy for success is patience.

-The best things compound over small gains over time.
+The best things compound over small gains over [[Time]].
 The longer the horizon, the larger the success.

 In the short term, you are as good as your intensity.
 In the long term, you are as good as your consistency.